 We apply brightening creams, anti-ageing serums and pore cleansers to look radiant and younger.
 But know that none of this is of any real use if you don’t have a strong base.
 A sunblock is that; the very foundation of skin-care.
 Everything else is just added benefit.

 Keep in mind that more than anything else, it is the rays of the sun that set the ball rolling for brown spots, discolouration and acne appearance on the face.
-Tanning is secondary and that which can be removed.
+Tanning is secondary and a side effect that can be removed.
 But not sun-induced damage to skin that takes place at a cellular level.
 That takes a painfully long time to reverse.

 The Skin Cancer Foundation says 90% of visible signs of ageing come from the number of hours you have spent under the sun.
 One of the most overlooked secrets to looking young is sunscreen!